oracle-samples/oci-data-science-ai-samples/LLM/llama3.1-8B-deployment-vLLM-container.md

-# Deploy Meta Llama 3.1 405B
+# Deploy Meta Llama 3.1 8B

 This how-to will show how to use the Oracle Data Science Service Managed Containers - to inference with a model downloaded from Hugging Face.
-For this we will use [Meta-Llama-3.1-405B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct) from Meta.
-The Llama 3.1 405B is a state-of-the-art open source model (with a custom commercial license, the Llama 3.1 Community License).
+For this we will use [Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) from Meta.
+The Llama 3 instruction tuned models are optimized for dialogue use cases and outperform many of the available open source chat models on common industry benchmarks. (with a custom commercial license, the Llama 3.1 Community License).
 With a context window of up to 128K and support across eight languages (English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai), it rivals the top AI models when it comes to state-of-the-art capabilities in general knowledge, steerability, math, tool use, and multilingual translation.

 ## Required IAM Policies